flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 * A "raw benchmark" records performance metrics from direct interactions with `dart:ui` with no framework.
-This kind of benchmark is good for benchmarking low-level engine primitives, such as layer, picture, and semantics performance.
+This kind of benchmark is good for benchmarking low-level engine primitives, such as a layer, picture, and semantics performance.
 * A "widget benchmark" records performance metrics using a widget.
 This kind of benchmark is good for measuring the performance of widgets, often together with engine work that widget-under-test incurs.